Binary neutron star mergers as a probe of quark-hadron crossover equations of state: Introduction

-A softening of the EOS during a phase transition can lead to a variety of dynamical collapse patterns (see Fig. 1 of Ref. \cite{Weih20}).
-Also, a softened EoS for the postmerger remnant can produce a noticeable shift of the maximum peak frequency ($f_{peak}$) in the power spectral density (PSD) \cite{Bauswein19, Blacker20}.
-This shift violates the universal relation noted for pure hadronic EOSs \cite{Breschi19}.
-In general, the $f_{peak}$ from the merger remnants composed of hybrid type of EOSs do not follow the empirical universal relations \cite{Bauswein12a,Hotokezaka13,Bernuzzi14,Rezzolla16,Zappa18}.
-Hence, observing such a shift could be a decisive indication of the existence of quark-matter or other exotic matter at high densities.
-However, this conclusion is quite model dependent and some studies have not indicated any significant shift of $f_{max}$ \cite{Most19, Most20}.
-This shift appears to depend on how long the merger remnants survive \cite{Weih20,Liebling21,Prakash21}.
+A change in the EOS during a phase transition can lead to a variety of dynamical collapse patterns (see Fig. 1 of Ref. \cite{Weih20}).
+Such changes in the EOS have been identified for the postmerger remnant to produce a noticeable shift of the maximum peak frequency ($f_{peak}$, also known as the $f_2$ frequency in the literature) in the power spectral density (PSD) \cite{Bauswein19, Blacker20, Radice17}.
+This shift violates the universal relation between $f_{peak}$ and the tidal deformability noted for pure hadronic EOSs \cite{Breschi19}.
+It is generally expected, however, that the $f_{peak}$ for an EOS with a phase transition will not follow empirical universal relations \cite{Bauswein12a,Hotokezaka13,Bernuzzi14,Rezzolla16,Zappa18}.
+Hence, observing such a shift could be a decisive indication of the existence of quark matter or other exotic matter at high densities.
+However, this conclusion is quite model dependent, and some studies have not indicated any significant shift of $f_{max}$ \cite{Most19, Most20}.
+This shift appears to also depend on how long the merger remnant survives \cite{Weih20,Liebling21,Prakash21}.